 Vacuum-assisted precise tissue release cuts through the fibrous bands that cause us to see cellulite with the help of small blades.
 After your dermatologist cuts the bands, the tissue moves upward to fill out and eliminate the dimpled skin.
 A small study showed patients who received this treatment had less cellulite for up to three years.

 Carbon dioxide gas application below the skin is another technique used to destroy underlying fat with the hopes of minimizing cellulite.
-This procedure originated in France in the 1930’s, but is still relatively new to the U.S. It appears to take two – six months to see results.
+This procedure originated in France in the 1930s but is still relatively new to the U.S. It appears to take two – to six months to see results.

-Recently, the FDA approved a new injection to aimed at reducing cellulite called QWO™ , an enzyme thought to break up the fibrous bands to improve the appearance of the dimpled skin.
+Recently, the FDA approved a new injection called QWO™ for cellulite reduction, an enzyme thought to break up the fibrous bands to improve the appearance of dimpled skin.
 This procedure requires multiple treatments for optimal results.
 We don’t yet know if this technique provides permanent benefits.

 Ultrasound and surgical techniques like liposuction are additional treatments offered to minimize cellulite.
 Unfortunately, the research does not show these procedures by themselves to be effective.